-You should report regularly to both the Governing Board and the Parent Participation Organization (PPO) and/or Home and School Association.
-Parents are your allies/partners and target audience.
-They can provide feedback on your programming, give insight into student needs, and take leadership on new activities/programs.
+You should report regularly to both the Governing Board and the Parent Participation Organization (PPO) and/or the Home and School Association.
+Parents are your allies, partners, and target audience.
+They can provide feedback on your programming, give insight into student needs, and take leadership on new activities & programs.

-Defining CLC Roles and Responsibilities of CLC Team Members, School Boards and PRT Resources for CLC Principals: effective practices, common challenges and the benefits of leading a community school (CLC)
+Resources for CLC Principals: effective practices, common challenges, and the benefits of leading a community school (CLC), including CLC Roles and Responsibilities.

-Sample of a Governing Board Report: from Bobbie Variantzas, Laurier MacDonald CLC
+Sample of a Governing Board Report from Bobbie Variantzas, Laurier MacDonald